 Ní Dhuibhir, B.Mus., on "Seoda Ceoil: Some pearls from our Irish collections of Music and Song."
 On Sunday there will be a Mass in Irish at 11 a.m., and an aeraíocht or open-air concert in Glenosheen at 3 p.m.
 The Joyce brothers were born and reared in the south-east of County Limerick, near Kilfinane.
 Patrick Weston Joyce was born in Ballyorgan in 1827, but soon afterwards his family moved to nearby Gienosheen.
 The second Christian name Weston was the family name of his maternal grandmother.
-He was a native Irish presker his part of County name Weston was the tamily name of his maternal grandmother.
 He was a native Irish speaker, his part of County Limerick being then Irish speaking.

-After a very successful career as a teacher - he himself was a product of the hedgeschools - he was appointed principal of the Training College for Teachers in Dublin.
+After a very successful career as a teacher - he himself was a product of the hedgeschools - he was appointed teacher - he himself was a product of the hedgeschools - he was appointed principal of the Training College for Teachers in Dublin.
 He laboured with distinction in many fields.
-He produced the first popular histories of Ireland: A Child's History of Ireland, An Outline History of Ireland, etc. He wrote A Social History of Ireland, and, in Old Celtic Romances, gave retelings in English translation of famous tales from Irish mythology.
+He pro-duced the first popular histories of Ireland: A Child's History of Ireland, An Outline History of Ireland, etc. He wrote A Social History of Ireland, and, in Old Celtic Romances, gave retell-ings in English translation of famous tales from Irish mythology.

 To many, P. W. Joyce is best known for his great pioneering work, The Oirigin and History of Irish Names of Places.
 He was also one of our greatest collectors of Irish music and songs.
-He published four collections, containing collectors of trish music and songs.
-Fre published four collections, containing some thousand airs.
+He published four collections, containing some thousand airs.
 In all, he wrote 30 books, including a useful little grammar of the Irish language.
 He died in